Roleplay Profile of bubbles12Threads:

 5 years 190 days 13 hours 6 minutes 34 seconds agoShiny Objects:

 Literate/Semi-Lit: depending on roleplay 2500+ characters each time I post is my goal.

-I usually enjoy mature roleplays including alcohol, sex: time skipped, some cursing etc.
+I usually enjoy mature roleplays including alcohol, sex: time skipped or taken elsewhere, some cursing etc.

 Love, Family, Friends, and Faith matter the most.